SoftUni-Internal/interactive-content/EN/05-Exam/02-Problem-03.md

 * For each piece you will receive a single line of text with information about it.

-* Then you will receive multiple commands in the way described above, until the command `Stop`.
+* Then you will receive multiple commands in the way described above, until the command  `Stop` is given.

 ## Output